SOUMOJIT-CHAKRABORTY/syllabuilder.online/README.md

-# Syllabuilder
+# Syllabuilder.online

-Syllabuilder is a web application designed to generate personalized courses for users.
+Syllabuilder.online is a web application designed to generate personalized courses for users.
 It integrates with Next.js, NextAuth, Prisma, PlanateScale (MySQL), and utilizes the OpenAI API for course generation.

 ## Features